ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 * a small number of genes or loci accounting for a disproportionate share of strong GWAS evidence;
 * network results strongly influenced by a limited number of genes or communities;
-* substantial attenuation of connectivity, community, or proximity results after removing the strongest signals;
 * limited evidence of broadly distributed network organization.

 These patterns would be interpreted as more consistent with an architecture dominated by a relatively small set of influential genetic signals.